Where’s the most popular elopement destination?

 Golf – the coast is home to so many fabulous courses – choose a resort course or a more rustic golf course.

 Climb Mt Coolum and take in the view – it’s a relatively easy walk.
 Other bushwalks to consider are Glasshouse Mountains, Wildhorse Mountain or Noosa National Park – there’s loads.

 Go horse-riding – hire a horse and gallop through the surf or canter through the Australian bush.

 Go-cart racing is a popular way to spend some time – and its near Australia Zoo – you could do both in one day.

-When it rains everyone heads to the Sunshine Plaza, the Sunshine Coast’s major shopping centre complete will all major stores, a cinema, pub, restaurants and cafes.
+When it rains everyone heads to the Sunshine Plaza, the Sunshine Coast’s major shopping centre complete with all major stores, a cinema, pubs, restaurants and cafes.

 Check out the events calendar of things to do on the Sunshine Coast – we’re host to fabulous events like Ironman, Music festivals, Food and Wine festivals, Kite festivals and loads of others!

 Go whale watching in the later part of the year – the Sunshine Coast sits on the migration path of these beautiful creatures and there’s always sightings!

 When you want a change of pace, head to Brisbane by train.
 There’s so much to see and do in Brisbane, the whole family will be entertained.

 Want some serious theme park fun – head to the Gold Coast, home to Wet n Wild, Seaworld, Dreamworld, Movieworld as well as gorgeous beaches, the picturesque Tamborine Mountain and some fabulous nightlife.
 Then come back to the Sunshine Coast to recuperate!